Machine Learning Terms and Methods

 In general, any ML system that converts from a processed, dense, or internal representation to a more raw, sparse, or external representation.

-Decoders are often a component of a larger model, where they are frequently paired with an encoder.
+Decoders are often a component of a larger model, where they are frequently paired with an encoderarrow-up-right.

-In sequence-to-sequence tasks, a decoder starts with the internal state generated by the encoder to predict the next sequence.
+In sequence-to-sequence tasksarrow-up-right, a decoder starts with the internal state generated by the encoder to predict the next sequence.

-Refer to Transformer for the definition of a decoder within the Transformer architecture.
+Refer to Transformerarrow-up-right for the definition of a decoder within the Transformer architecture.

 DenseNet